zyratlo/texera/core/new-gui/src/app/workspace/service/workflow-graph/model/workflow-graph-design.md

 #### Internal implementation to keep texera and joint graph in sync
 Internally, the workflow graph module manages the sync of `JointModelService` and `TexeraModelService` by:
-  - `WorkflowActionServie` calls corresponding methods for JointGraphd and TexeraGraph to make changes
+  - `WorkflowActionServie` calls corresponding methods for JointGraph and TexeraGraph to make changes

   - For `deleteOperator`, `addLink`, and `deleteLink`
     - only call `jointGraph` methods. events will propagate to `syncTexeraModel`, where changes are made